psilabs-dev/kksubs/docs/command_line/kkp.md

 # KKP Command Line Tool

 `kkp` (Koikatsu Projects) is a command line tool that integrates subtitle projects with the Koikatsu Party game in a more integrated environment.

+A "studio project" refers to the subtitle project along with the `UserData` folder it is associated with. `kkp` is thus a manager of studio projects.

 Main features:

 * Create a subtitle project from the current game directory
     * Add subtitles on images in the `UserData/cap` folder
-* Save/load multiple subtitle projects to/from a library
+* Save/load multiple studio projects to/from a library

 ## Configure
 ```bash